 Statewide ACT for Juniors

-will be held during the school day here at Lakeville South on Tuesday, February 27, 2018.
+was held during the school day here at Lakeville South on Tuesday, February 27, 2018.
 All LSHS Juniors were automatically registered to take the exam, unless we received parent permission for opt-out.
 Results can take 2-8 weeks.
 Additional opportunities to take the exam are through ACT National Dates and can be found on-line

 or flyers are available in the Career Center.